 Introduction to Reading the Grand Staff

 There’s a whole lot of information packed into a musical staff.
-To read the grand staff, students need to be able to identify line notes, space notes, treble clef, and bass clef.
+Students need to be able to identify line notes, space notes, treble clef, and bass clef.
 They should also know how notes relate to the staff, where the high notes are and where the low notes are, and what each clef means.

-In order to read the notes on the grand staff, we must first start with the musical alphabet.
+In order to read the notes, we must first start with the musical alphabet.
 The musical alphabet is the same as the English alphabet, but made even simpler!
 The musical alphabet is only ABCDEFG, and then it restarts at A.

 The alphabet is designed to fit on the grand staff so that the alphabet moves forward in alphabetical order as you ascend the staff, and it moves in reverse alphabetical order as you descend the staff.